andrewclegg/sketchy/README.markdown

 sketchy
 =======

-A simple implementation of locality-sensitive hashing in Python.
+A simple implementation of locality-sensitive hashing in Python, with support for Pig.

 Say again?
 ----------